 Participants can come as a team of 4-8 or we will assign you to teams on the day.

 At the end of the day each team will present their findings and one team will be named winner as judged by a panel of independent experts.

-Post #CambsNotspotterHack we will publish a document containing all the suggestions.
-We will share the projects that we will pursue as a result of the Hack and invite others to participate as required.
+We are committed to doing everything we can to have meaningful outcomes of the hack.
+After the event we’ll share a document with all suggestions.
+We will also share the projects we pursue as a result of the hack and invite others to participate as required.

 A hackathon is nothing without its mentors and judges.
 We’re delighted to have an excellent line-up of individuals at #BetterMobile Hack.